Workers' Party (Singapore): 2006–2011: Major electoral breakthroughs, debut of Pritam Singh

 The manifesto for the 2011 general election was titled "Towards a First World Parliament", which also became their campaign slogan.
 One key proposal was for more affordable public housing such that Housing Development Board (HDB) lessees should be able to pay off their mortgage loans within 20 years rather than 30.
-Prior to nomination day (27 April 2011), Low announced that he would vacate his Hougang seat to former Ang Mo Kio GRC candidate Yaw Shin Leong, instead contesting in Aljunied GRC for the forthcoming election along with Lim and three of his "A-List" candidates (Taiwanese-born corporate lawyer Chen Show Mao, law postgraduate and former SAF major Pritam Singh, and freelance counsellor Faisal Manap).
-The party fielded a total of 23 candidates contesting in eight constituencies, their largest slate since 1988; it was second only to the National Solidarity Party's (NSP) slate, which had 24 candidates in eight constituencies.
+Prior to nomination day on 27 April, he announced that he would contest Aljunied GRC with Lim and three of his "A-List" candidates, which were Taiwanese-Singaporean corporate lawyer Chen Show Mao, freelance counsellor Faisal Manap, and law postgraduate and former SAF major Pritam Singh (who eventually later become Low's successor), leaving his seat of Hougang to Yaw.
+The party fielded a total of 23 candidates contesting in eight constituencies (behind National Solidarity Party's (NSP) 24, who also contested eight constituencies), their largest slate since 1988.

 On 7 May, the WP team in Aljunied GRC achieved the first-ever GRC victory for any opposition party in history; their score of 54.71% unseated the PAP team, led by Foreign Minister George Yeo and Minister of the Prime Minister's Office Lim Hwee Hua.
-The Hougang ward was also retained by Yaw with its best performance for the party at 64.80% of the votes (second only to Chiam's 1991 score of 69.6%), resulting in six WP members being elected into Parliament.
-Their party's overall vote was its best performance in history, with 46.60% of the votes combined from the eight constituencies contested (second only to SDP's popular vote of 48.56% in 1991).
+The Hougang ward was also retained by Yaw with its best performance for the party at 64.80% of the votes (second only to Chiam's 1991 score of 69.64%), resulting in six WP members being elected into Parliament.
+Their party's overall vote was its best performance at the time of the election, with 46.60% of the votes combined from the eight constituencies they contested.
 Additionally, Lim and Manap became the first female former NCMP and Malay opposition MP respectively to be elected into Parliament.

 Due to an increase of minimum opposition seats from three to nine, the party was also offered two of the three NCMP seats.
-After selecting Gerald Giam and Yee Jenn Jong (who contested East Coast GRC and Joo Chiat SMC respectively), the party brought its total representation to eight seats, the most for any opposition party in Singapore since independence.
+After selecting Gerald Giam and Yee Jenn Jong (who contested East Coast GRC and Joo Chiat SMC respectively), the party brought its total representation to eight seats.
 East Coast GRC candidate Eric Tan later resigned from WP, citing his disagreement with the NCMP appointment.
 A month later on 12 June, the party launched its grassroots arm for Aljunied GRC, called the Aljunied Constituency Committee.
 It also combined the Hougang and Aljunied town councils to form the Aljunied–Hougang Town Council (AHTC).